 There are 3 distinct clinical phases of shingles: prodromal, active, and chronic.

-1. PRODROMAL PHASE: Prodromal refers to the initial phase of an illness, the interval between the earliest symptoms and the appearance of a rash.
+Prodromal refers to the initial phase of an illness, the interval between the earliest symptoms and the appearance of a rash.
 In the case of Herpes Zoster, this phase can last a few days to 3 weeks before a rash actually appears (typically 4 to 5 days).
 Pain lasting longer than 3 weeks has been reported and this can cause difficulty in differentiating the source of the pain until the characteristic rash erupts (pre-herpetic pain has been mistaken for migraine, pleurisy, abdominal disease or cardiac pain).
 Recognizing that shingles pain follows the dermatome can help diagnosis in this early stage.
 Patients and practitioners take note: we can achieve the best clinical results if we begin treatment (such as herbs) during this initial phase.
 Be aware that there is a version of shingles in which no lesions actually manifest on the skin.
 This is called zoster sine herpete and will present similar to the prodromal phase of herpes zoster without the visible rash ever coming out to the surface.
 It often gets misdiagnosed.
 Look for one-sided pain (along the rib cage, at the sternocostal joints of ribs, down one leg or one side of the face) that the patient reports as severe, burning, searing, disproportionately tender or sudden and intense, when they cannot recall any trauma or physical activity as a possible trigger.

 - Pain (sharp, stabbing, pricking, and/or shooting)